 For more information follow the link below.Guidelines for the storage and installation of trussed rafters on site

-Can you guide me to appropriate cavity barrier and mineral wool fibre pad to go under Spandrel panel.
+Can you guide me to appropriate cavity barrier and mineral wool fibre pad to go under a party wall Spandrel panel?

 Responsibility for the fire separation between different housing units rests with the overall Building Designer.
 This includes the choice of components to provide appropriate fire separation and the choice of materials to seal any gaps between the components.
 In terms of products to seal around the edges of a party wall spandrel panel there are both proprietary products specifically designed for such applications including those from ARC building solutions ( http://www.arcbuildingsolutions.co.uk/datasheets.php).